amac441/downwork/readme.md

 <a name="main"></a>
 ## Main Upwork Script

-This script does the following tasks
+This is the main script used to automate the messaging of upwork candidates.
+This script does the following tasks:

 * Logging Into Upwork
 * *Create* a Job under a specific account
 * *Submit* Invite to Candidates under a specific account (in batches of 25)